 As regards the "additional" learning activities, defined in accordance with the requirements of article 10 (5) (d) of the Italian Ministerial Decree 270/2004, the 6 credits can be acquired by carrying out a placement with public institutions and companies with which the University has agreements in place.
+Placements may be arranged with a view to the preparation of the final dissertation.

 Students who do not undertake a placement may obtain ECTS credits through the acquisition of basic computer skills (3 credits) and attendance of advanced cultural courses organised from year to year by the Faculty or by other scientific bodies of national importance, as assessed by the Faculty (3 or 6 credits).
 Students can also earn 3 credits for additional learning activities by participating in individual seminars or cycles of seminars organised by the Faculty.
-Participation in each seminar makes it possible to obtain 0.10 credits, subject to certification by the Chair.
+Participation in each seminar makes it possible to obtain 0.10 credits, subject to certification by the President.
 Three credits are awarded for a cycle of seminars.